thomiaditya/nvim-configuration/README.md

 ## Appendix

-Neovim and me have just got married!
+Neovim and I have just got married!

 ## Documentation